log0div0/testo/docs/tutorials/16 - macro with declarations/README.md

 ## Conclusions

 With macros it is possible to group up not only actions and commands, but whole declarations (virtual test benches and tests) as well.
 If you need to generate a bunch of similar-looking tests, then macros with declaration are really worth the considerations to do just that.

-You can find the complete test scripts [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/16%20-%20macros_with_declarations).

 Congratulations!
 You've learned all the Testo-lang basics and may now proceed to creating your own test scripts!